Smartproxy

 When discussing Google search data scraping, a question often arises – does Google offer an official solution for its data acquisition?
 And the answer is… (drum roll) – no. Unfortunately, Google doesn’t provide an official API for scraping, making it challenging to acquire its data at scale.

-Of course, there’s always an option to gather data manually, but this method has two issues.
+Of course, there’s always the option to gather data manually, but this method has two issues.
 When collecting data manually, you should arm yourself with patience as it’ll take hours of your time, and in the end, you might not get accurate results.

 Hence, you’ve got roughly three ways to acquire Google search data: semi-automated, automated (done yourself), and automated using time-saving tools (cough*Smartproxy*cough).